LACHHABAYOUB/AppRestaurantIonic/README.md

 CommandLachhab is an app that allows restaurant customers to order through tablets with IONIC 4

-NB: This App Build For tablette !!
+NB: This App Build Just For tablette !!

 1 Getting Started